 The M6-C™ artificial cervical disc is inserted through a small incision in the front of the neck after the patient’s native disc has been removed.
 The M6-C disc helps provide a controlled range of motion when the spine transitions in its combined complex movements.

-Patients in the study who received the M6-C disc had a meaningful clinical improvement in pain scores including:
+Patients in the study who received the M6-C disc had a meaningful clinical improvement in pain scores.

-Prior to U.S. launch, the device had received CE Mark approval for distribution in the European Union and other international geographies.
-To date there have been close to 50,000 implants of the M6-C artificial cervical disc outside of the U.S.
+Prior to the U.S. launch, the device had received CE Mark approval for distribution in the European Union and other international geographies.
+To date, there have been close to 50,000 implants of the M6-C artificial cervical disc outside of the U.S.